Working paper

 - Households with higher inflation expectations also expect higher unemployment rates.

-- Inflation rates and news have effects on expectations across domains but unemployment news doesn't have such effects.
+- Inflation rates and news have effects on expectations across domains, but unemployment news doesn't have such effects.

 How Do Agents Form Macroeconomic Expectations?
 Evidence from Inflation Uncertainty[Working Paper][Bib]